 Dwarf Sagittaria is a root feeder.
-This plant is not very efficient at absorbing nutrients from the water column with their leaves.
+This plant is not very efficient at absorbing nutrients from the water column with its leaves.
 Therefore, in order to create optimal conditions, use nutrient-rich substrates such as ADA Amazonia soil, Mr. Aqua Aquarium Soil, Caribsea Eco-Complete, etc.

 Dwarf Sagittaria will not be likely to do well in gravel- or sand-only substrate.